Yonaba/30log/README.md

 much elegant, yet 100 % functional.<br/>
 For those who might be interested, though, the file [30logclean.lua](https://github.com/Yonaba/30log/blob/master/30logclean.lua) contains the full source code, properly formatted and well indented for your perusal.

+##30log global

+Not much.
+The relevant file [30logglobal.lua](https://github.com/Yonaba/30log/blob/master/30logglobal.lua) features the same source as the original [30log.lua](https://github.com/Yonaba/30log/blob/master/30log.lua), excepts that it sets a global function named `class`.
+This is convenient for some embed Lua implementations such as [Codea](http://twolivesleft.com/Codea/).

 ##Contributors
 * [TsT2005](https://github.com/tst2005), for Class-commons support.